StefanBaicu/StefanBaicu/README.md

 Innovative tech mind, fast learner.
 Capable of working new technology and software solutions.
 Valuable team member who has experience developing solutions.
-Can work really well with the technologies listed in the **toolbox**

 <h3 align="left">Connect with me:</h3>
 <p align="left">